HebiRobotics/hebi_moveit_configs/README.md

 1. Enter "group name" as "hebi_arm"
 1. Choose `kdl_kinematics_plugin/KDLKinematicsPlugin` as the kinematics solver.
 Note: this can be tweaked as desired
 1. Let "Kin.
 Search Resolution" and "Kin.
 Search Timeout" stay at their default values.
 1. Click "add joints".
-Shift-click to select all of the actuator joints in the left pane (e.g., "HEBI/base/X8_9")
+Ctrl-click to select all of the actuator joints in the left pane (e.g., "HEBI/base/X8_9")
 1. Click on the right arrow in the center to add the selected joints to the right panel
 1. Press "save"